The insurance you need before launch!

 Why insurance before launch matters

-Most founders think insurance is something you sort out after you start making money.
-But here’s the problem: the moment you interact with clients, suppliers, or the public, even for testing or beta access, you’re exposed to risk.
+Most founders and business owners think insurance is something you sort out after you start making money.
+But here’s the problem — the moment you interact with clients, suppliers, or the public, even for testing or beta access, you’re exposed to risk.

 Here are some common pre-launch scenarios that need to be considered.